AyambaSumaila/algorithm-binary-search-contact-book-manager-project/readme.md

 # P RO J E CT : CONTACT BOOK APPLICATION

-Welcome to Project , where we will apply our knowledge from the previous chapters to create something practical and engaging: a Contact Book Application.
+Welcome to Project , where we will apply our knowledge Algorithms to create something practical and engaging: a
+Contact Book Application.
 This project is a fantastic way to see how data structures like binary search trees (BSTs) can be used in real- world applications.
 Our contact book will allow users to add, delete,